williamx98/technical_interview_questions_solutions/Strings/Valid Number.md

 Validate if a given string can be interpreted as a decimal number.

-##### Constraints:

 ### Explanation:
 TLDR: On every character, only a certain subset of characters are allowed to occur next.
+The next subset of characters are determined based on the current character's type.
 This uses a method called DFA, deterministic finite automaton.

 The underlying algorithm for RegExp uses DFA.

-### Notes:
+While the only character seen is a space, then only a space, a sign, a digit or a decimal point can follow.
+Following a sign, only a digit or decimal point can follow.
+Following a digit, only another digit, e, or a blank.

+The first consecutive blanks will be 'ignored' by not changing the initial state. i.e 10 spaces or 1 space won't change the initial state.
+The following spaces after a non-space character is seen will be regarded as the 'last' state i.e any other non-space characters following the current space will invalidate the number.

 ## Solution:
 ```Python